As a Fridge subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - Being a Typhon made to think that you are Morgan Yu, The neuromods just let you remember the Typhon powers you already have.

-- If you are either really good at ambushing Telepaths before their Mind Controlled minions can explode on you or invest some mods and Psi into Mind Jack to free them individually, you can save a fair number of people who, for all intents and purposes, were dead men walking.
+- If you are either really good at ambushing Telepaths before their Mind Controlled minions can explode on you or invest some mods and Psi into Mind Jack to free them individually or simply render them unconscious with your stun gun, you can save a fair number of people who, for all intents and purposes, were dead men walking.
 If you go back to the areas they were in later, they'll be gone, but their tracking bracelets will list them as "Safe" - which not only implies that the computer knows that they were in distress before and aren't now, but also knows that they aren't in ANY more danger... wherever they've gone.
 How does this work?
 Alex probably had them unload from the simulation and, quite proud of Morgan's forethought, added the "Safe" condition just to put their mind at ease.

 - An added touch is if you activate the evacuation shuttle.
 Although the main shuttle has five people including you, computer next to the (locked) cargo hold informs you that there are more survivors in there, roughly corresponding to the number of people you saved.
 It is a good feeling, to know that you have rescued them, rather than delaying their deaths.